eosnewyork/eospy/README.md

-    servants                    Retrieve accounts which are servants of a given account transaction                 Retrieve a transaction from the blockchain actions                     Retrieve all actions with specific account name referenced in authorization or receiver
+    servants                    Retrieve accounts which are servants of a given account transaction                 Retrieve a transaction from the blockchain actions                     Retrieve all actions with specific account name referenced in authorization or receiver system
+    newaccount                  Create an account, buy ram, stake for bandwidth for the account
 ```

-This library is very much a work in progress however it has enough implemented to validate a chain.
+This library is very much a work in progress.

 ## Installation